Habich Baghatur

-Habich Baghatur, Habich Khan or Habich Baghatur Khan (Mongol: Хабич Багатур, living around 10th–Centuries AD.) was a ruler of imperial Mongol Borjigid. he was the son and successor of his father Bodonchar Khan, one of his descent who was great-great-great-great-grandson Qhabul Khan founded a Khamag Mongol Confederation which was the Khanate of Mongol Peoples, Habich Khan was the ancestral proginator of Genghis Khan (r.
-1206 – 1227) the founder of Mongol empire, and also Amir Timur of Barlas (r.
+Habich Baatar, Habich Khan or Habich Baatar Khan (Mongol: Хабич Баатар, living around 10th–Centuries AD.) was a ruler of the Mongol Borjigin.
+He was the son and successor of his father Bodonchar Khan, one of his descendants was his great-great-great-great-grandson khabul Khan founded the Khamag Mongol confederation.
+Habich Khan was the ancestral proginator of Genghis Khan (r.
+1206 – 1227) the founder of the Mongol empire and also Amir Timur of the Barlas clan (r.
 1370 – 1405) the founder of Timurid empire.

 Family

 He was the son and successor of Bodonchar Khan, and great-great-grandfather of Khaidu Khan.
 His son Menen Tudun Khan succeeded him.
 He was the ancestor of Mongol Empire founder Genghis Khan (from the Kiyat branch of Borjigin).
 Genghis built his empire and spread it across Asia and large parts of Europe.

-Habich was an ancestor of Timurid Empire founder, Amir Timur, who was from the Barlas branch of Borijigin.
+Habich was an ancestor of the founder of the Timurid Empire, Amir Timur, who was from the Barlas branch of the Borjigin.
 Timur's empire extended to the largest part of the Asian continent including Central Asia, Northern Asia, East Asia, South Asia and Western Asia.

 Habich was the ancestor of Tumbinai Khan, the common ancestor of Genghis Khan and Timur.